Moderna, J&J boosters now available to eligible Missourians

 The Centers for Disease Control and Prevention cleared the COVID-19 shots Thursday, allowing people to mix and match any of the vaccines now approved for use.

-The Missouri Department of Health and Senior Services set up these guidelines to help determine those eligible for the Pfizer or Moderna boosters:
+The Missouri Department of Health and Senior Services set up these guidelines to help people determine their eligibility for the Pfizer or Moderna boosters:

 • Original shots were completed at least six months ago;